Sperm Count Boosted by Walnuts, Reduced by Saturated Fats

 Most of us realize that walnuts are not just delicious tree nuts.
 They are also good for our heart.
 But most of us didn’t realize that walnuts were also significantly healthy for us because they increase a male’s fertility and boost sperm count.

 Male fertility from walnuts

-Research shows that eating just 75 grams of walnuts a day for three months increases sperm count.
+A 2012 study showed that eating just 75 grams of walnuts a day for three months increases sperm count.
 It also increases male fertility.
 Aren’t these the same things?
 Yes and no.

 The research, from the University of California at Los Angeles recruited 117 young volunteers (men of course) who were in healthy condition.
 They also consumed a typical western diet.
 The scientists had 59 of the men eat 75 grams of walnuts per day for three months.
 The rest of the men (58 of them) didn’t eat walnuts or any other tree nuts.

 Before and after the three months, the men were examined for sperm count and sperm health along with blood tests.
 Those who ate the walnuts experienced a significant boost in sperm quality – vitality, sperm motility and sperm morphology.
 Sperm aneuploidy measures, which test chromosomes, were also improved among those who ate the walnuts for the three month period.

 Infertility issues widespread

 Epidemiological research has estimated that some 70 million couples around the world suffer from infertility issues.
 From 30% to 50% of infertility issues are due to fertility among men.
 Between three and five million men seek fertility treatments every year.